 - Horse - gallop

 • Visual Perception Skill:

 While cutting worksheets are not typical visual perception activities, these Cutting worksheets are included as children with visual perception issues often struggle with cutting skills.
 Teach the child to cut in the middle of the black line.
 Dominant hand does the cutting while the other hand moves the paper.
 Elbows should not point out while cutting.
 If this happens, the paper needs to be moved.
-Worksheets are available by clicking the links below or in the ABCJLM Visual Perception Workbook available to purchase.
-The worksheets increase in difficulty.
+Additional worksheets available in the ABCJLM Visual Perception Workbook.

 This page may contain affiliate links.
 Please read our disclosure policy.